TeamHeka/EPCI-INSEE-indicateur/ms/ms.md

 # Abstract

-Context: The French sanitary pass led to an increase in vaccination rates in France, but spatial heterogeneities in vaccination rates are still striking [LG1].
-To identify potential determinants of these heterogeneities and evaluate the the French sanitary pass' efficacy in reducing them, we used a data-driven approach on exhaustive nationwide data, gathering 141 socio-economic, political and geographic indicators.
+Context: Implemented during the Summer 2021, the French "Sanitary Pass" led to an increase in vaccination rates in France, but spatial heterogeneities in vaccination rates are still striking [LG1].
+It morphed into a "Vaccine Pass" in early 2022.
+To identify potential determinants of these heterogeneities and evaluate the French Sanitary and Vaccine Pass' efficacies in reducing them, we used a data-driven approach on exhaustive nationwide data, gathering 141 socio-economic, political and geographic indicators.

-Methods: We considered the association between being a district above the median value of the first-dose vaccination rates and being above the median value of each indicator at four time points: week 27, (just before the sanitary pass announcement), week 31 (when the sanitary pass came fully into force), week 34 (end of the summer) and week 00 (end of data collection).
+Methods: We considered the association between being a district above the median value of the first-dose vaccination rates and being above the median value of each indicator at different time points: just before the sanitary pass announcement (week 2021-W27), just before the sanitary pass came into force (week 2021-W31) and one month after (week 2021-W35), and the equivalent dates for the vaccine pass (weeks 2021-W49, 2022-W03, 2022-W07).
 We then considered the change over time of vaccination rates according to the XX most associated indicators, by deciles.

 Results: The XX indicators most associated with vaccination rates were XX, XX, XX.